 Yes.
 Contact me and I'll change your server over, if the port is available.

-Can I set up my website so people can enter it instead of TTHub.org?
+Can I set up my website so people can enter it into TeamTalk instead of using the TTHub address?

 If your domain name points to a website, you'd need to keep it set up that way, as TTHub cannot host your website.
 However, you could create a subdomain such as